ballerina-platform/module-ballerina-ftp/README.md

     // Get the content list of a given path var listResult = ftpClient -> list("/ballerina-user/sample-dir");
     if (listResult is string[]) {
-        foreach file in listResult {
+        foreach string file in listResult {
             io:println("File: " + file);
         }
     } else {